Muhlenberg College Chapel

 CANDLES - Candles will be provided for the altar and the two standing candelabras.
 The candelabras are a good place to decorate with flowers.
 A wedding unity candle may be used; however, you need to supply your own.
 Please arrange for someone to serve as acolyte.
 Candlelight weddings are NOT permitted for safety reasons.

 FURNISHINGS - Please indicate which altar you will use - the high stone altar at the east wall, or the moveable wooden altar.
 The wooden altar and candelabras may be placed where you wish.
 The Chapel can provide kneeling cushions at the altar, if requested.
-Couples who wish to celebrate communion will supply the communion bread and wine.
+Couples who wish to celebrate communion will supply the communion bread, wine, chalices and paten.
 Wedding programs, if you desire to have them, are also to be printed and supplied by the couple.
 A white aisle runner is not provided.
 If desired, the couple may make arrangements with a florist for a runner.
 The length of the aisle is approximately 83 feet from the back pew to the chancel step.

 WHAT TO TOSS - Since rice, confetti and flower petals are difficult to remove from walkways, please use birdseed or bubbles.
 Please do not plan on scattering flower petals or confetti on the aisle - we do not permit them, as the stone floor can become very slippery.
 Balloons may not be released as they can present an environmental hazard to wildlife and they can become entangled in the large trees on campus.